Motions (and Oppositions) for Temporary Orders

 How to Serve the Papers:

-- Electronic: If the other party is registered with the court's e-service program, you will be able to electronically serve the documents at the time of filing.
+- Electronic: If the other party is registered with the court's e-service program, you can electronically serve the documents at the time of efiling.

-- By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).
+- By Mail: If the other party has not registered for eservice, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).

 - If you are the Plaintiff and have not yet served the complaint and summons, these forms should be personally served along with your complaint and summons.